Does The Antichrist Rule the Entire World?

 Daniel 7:23 "The fourth beast shall be the fourth kingdom upon earth, which shall be diverse from all kingdoms, and shall devour the whole earth, and shall tread it down, and break it in pieces."

-Revelation 13:7-8 is the number one passage in Scripture that leads Christians to believe that the Antichrist will rule a one-world government.
+This Scripture leads many Christians to believe the Antichrist will rule a one-world government.

 There are many places in Scripture where “the whole earth” is used for pagan empires.
 For example, Daniel 2:39 says that Alexander the Great’s empire would “rule over all the earth”.
 Obviously, Alexander did not conquer the entire globe.
 He did not rule or conquer all of India, Central Asia, Europe, North Africa (except Egypt), Arabia, or Africa south of Egypt.
 And all of these places were well known during the life of Alexander.
 Daniel 8:5 also refers to Alexander the Great.
 In this chapter, Greece is symbolized as a goat that crossed “the whole earth” in order to conquer Persia.
 Alexander only crossed the Middle East to get his hands on Persia.